microfleet/core/packages/core/docs/recipes/contributing.md

 Example: [Quick start recipe](https://github.com/microfleet/core/blob/master/packages/core/docs/recipes/quick-start.md)

 ### Make necessary config references
-After you are done with a recipe, you should add ensure every mentioned config setting has at least its description, containing the setting name, value type and add links to recipes to provide some feature context.
+After you are done with a recipe, you should ensure every mentioned config setting has at least its description, containing the setting name, value type and add links to recipes to provide some feature context.

 1. Clone or fork [Microfleet Core repository](https://github.com/microfleet/core)